 Copies of the "Proposed General Rules" were circulated by direction of Secretary Sir George Grey, with an explanatory letter, informing the visitors of Asylums that the document had been prepared for the purpose of assisting them in drawing up sets of Rules applicable to the local circumstances of their respective counties.

 Annual Accounts.
 Secs.
+40 and

-40 and 44.
-Accounts.]-The Committee of Visitors of every Asylum are required, by the 40th section, to appoint a Treasurer, who shall keep accounts of all monies received and paid by him on account of the Asylum;\ and by the 44th section it is enacted, that the Clerk of every Asylum shall keep an account of all monies which shall be received or paid on account of the Asylum, either to or by the Treasurer of the Asylum or otherwise, and shall, in the month of March in every year, send to us a copy of the Account of all such monies for the year previous, ending the 31st of December, of which we are directed, within one month, to make out an Abstract, and to lay the same before both Houses of Parliament.
+Accounts.]-The Committee of Visitors of every Asylum are required, by the 40th section, to appoint a Treasurer, who shall keep accounts of all monies received and paid by him on account of the Asylum; and by the 44th section it is enacted, that the Clerk of every Asylum shall keep an account of all monies which shall be received or paid on account of the Asylum, either to or by the Treasurer of the Asylum or otherwise, and shall, in the month of March in every year, send to us a copy of the Account of all such monies for the year previous, ending the 31st of December, of which we are directed, within one month, to make out an Abstract, and to lay the same before both Houses of Parliament.

-Accounts received various in form, and not reducible to a Tabular Abstract.
-The Accounts received by us from the various Asylums in the year 1846, were rendered in such various forms, and made out upon such different principles, that they did not admit of being reduced to a Tabular Abstract; nor was it in our power to obtain corrected Accounts in a uniform shape, under specified heads, in time to comply with the requisition of the Act during the last Session of Parliament.
-The subject has been since much considered by us, and we have communicated with several of the most experienced Clerks of Asylums, and other persons practically conversant with such matters,

-\ The 36th section provides for the keeping of regular accounts, (to be delivered to the Justices in General or Quarter Sessions, or Town Councils, as the case may be,) of all receipts and payments in respect of principal monies, taken upon mortgages and interest thereon charged upon County or Borough rates, pursuant to the 34th and 35th sections. with a view to procuring full and clear statements of Account, as required by the Act, from all Asylums.
-Difficulties were raised with reference to Difficulties certain Asylums of a mixed character, a portion of raised with whose receipts and income were derived from the mixed Asypayments of private Patients, investments, voluntary contributions, and other contingent funds.
+Accounts received various in reducible to a Tabular Abstract.

+The Accounts received by us from the various Asylums in the year 1846, were rendered in such variform, and not ous forms, and made out upon such different principles, that they did not admit of being reduced to a Tabular Abstract; nor was it in our power to obtain corrected Accounts in a uniform shape, under specified heads, in time to comply with the requisition of the Act during the last Session of Parliament.
+The subject has been since much considered by us, and we have communicated with several of the most experienced Clerks of Asylums, and other persons practically conversant with such matters, with a view to procuring full and clear statements of Account, as required by the Act, from all Asy-Difficulties were raised with reference to Difficulties certain Asylums of a mixed character, a portion of reference to whose receipts and income were derived from the mixed Asypayments of private Patients, investments, voluntary contributions, and other contingent funds.
 It was also contended, and with justice, that an account of monies actually received and paid within any given year, would not exhibit the state and management of the Asylum, as respected its income and expenditure during such year, and that a true account ought to show the amounts due to and owing by the Asylum at the commencement and termination of the year.
-We have, however, considered it our duty to adhere to the Act, and with that view have circulated a detailed Form of Forms of Ac-Account, and a Form of Balance Sheet, which have been, with few exceptions, approved and adopted Sheet circuby the several Asylums, and copies of which will be found in Appendix (M.)
+We have, however, considered it our duty to adhere to the Act, and with that view have circulated a detailed Form of Forms of Ac-Account, and a Form of Balance Sheet, which have been, with few exceptions, approved and adopted by the several Asylums, and copies of which will be found in Appendix (M.)